- Contact us

 Accessing the University network from other locations with VPN

 If you are a registered user of the University IT facilities, a Virtual Private Network (VPN) connection will allow you to access the University network from home or from any other location with an internet connection.
+This will not work from within the University of Exeter network.

 A VPN connection can be used to: